 4. Moving company or DIY move?
 Your choice but make an informed decision

 You have a choice between hiring a moving company or managing all the aspects of the move yourself.
 Each option has its advantages and disadvantages.
 While using a moving company saves you some trouble, the cost is obviously higher than in the case of a DIY move.
-For example, the average cost of moving from Oregon to California with the help of a moving company is somewhere around $3,700 to $4,100 per month.
+For example, the average cost of moving from Oregon to California with the help of a moving company is somewhere around $3,700 to $4,100.

 At the same time, truck rental rates for a northeast to southeast move hover around $1,000 to $1,500, so it’s definitely cheaper.
 Obviously, you need to add to that the cost of fuel and other expenses that might occur while on the road, but, normally, renting a moving truck is considerably cheaper than hiring a moving company.
 Ultimately, it comes down to whether you have the time to manage a DIY move and whether you’re comfortable driving a large truck across the country.
+Another important consideration is how to get your personal car to your new home, if you’re driving the moving truck.
+There are specialized companies such as J&S Transportation that will take care of the task on your behalf and will transport your car safely, wherever you need it to be.

 Sometimes, DIY moves can be more cost-effective but some costs can simply not be avoided, and it’s much harder to keep everything under control when you’re on your own.
 Just be sure you make an informed decision about moving on your own or hiring professional help.